ttjohninvest/social-media-node-express/README.md

 ## Frontend

-The frontend for this project can be found at [Chess v2 React Frontend](https://github.com/shlomiNugarker/chess-v2-react).
+The frontend for this project can be found at [here](https://github.com/shlomiNugarker/social-media-react?tab=readme-ov-file).

 ---